 Requirement II: Remotely Piloted Aircraft System (RPAS) Operator Certificate

-In addition to obtaining a personal license, users wishing to fly drones for commercial purposes in South Africa must also obtain an RPAS operator certificate (ROC), which is in line with the International Civil Aviation Organization (ICAO) five-step process.
+In addition to obtaining a personal license, users wishing to fly drones for commercial purposes in South Africa must also obtain an RPAS operator certificate (ROC), which is in line with the International Civil Aviation Organization (ICAO) five-step process (similar to the US Part 135 operator certificate).
 This includes going through a pre-application, formal application, document evaluation, demonstration, and inspection.
 You also need to go through a certification process and obtain third-party liability insurance.

 Upon completion of this process, users receive an ROC certificate that’s valid for one year.
 Users must go through the application process again once the year is complete.